technomancy/leiningen/README.md

 Leiningen launches; any arbitrary code may go there.
 Place jars containing plugins in <tt>~/.lein/plugins</tt> to have them available globally for the current user.

+You can also use leiningen to manage your plugins with the plugin task.
+Use the same arguments you would put in the Leiningen :dev-dependencies if you were only using the plugin on a single project.

+    % lein plugin install lein-clojars/lein-clojars "0.6.0"

+See the plugin task's help for more information.

+    % lein plugin help

 ## FAQ